Travel Photography: A Guide to Getting Started as a Travel Photographer

 Knowing the right settings, image quality standards and having the eye to see and capture the world creatively will put you ahead of the pack.

 I’m not a big believer in getting a formal education for a creative skill (different for everyone!) but if you prefer to learn from books there are a number of courses online that will help you out.
+There are various ways to learn photography and depending on your learning style, it’s usually best to find the method that suits you best as we’re all different!
+Take a peek at this quick guide I wrote about learning styles + 8 ways to learn photography.

 Another way to learn photography is to take your camera out and use it until you know how it operates in various lighting conditions, landscapes, indoors, outdoors, upside down, underwater, looking up, looking down.
 You probably get my drift here.